Contact Us |

 The Infection and Immune Reconstitution Working Committee recognizes that data collection for infections and immune reconstitution is complex and particularly demanding.
 In part, the significant effort required to document infection endpoints has contributed to under-reporting biases evident in prior analyses.
 Given this complexity, we greatly appreciate the time spent by data managers to provide us with the high-quality data needed to understand and improve infection-related transplant outcomes.
 Several revisions to forms in the past 2 years allow for additional detail on infections of interest, thus improving our understanding of this highly vulnerable population.

 Our committee faces unique challenges due to the complex interactions of multiple time-dependent co-variates as well as the complexities associated with reporting multiple (and often recurrent) infections caused by a diverse range of pathogens.
 The rates of post-transplant infections are also associated with many other factors, including graft type, donor-recipient mismatch, recipient age, and GVHD incidence.
 Given the complexity of these factors, our analyses rely heavily on novel statistical techniques provided by our excellent Master's-level Statistician, Min Chen, MS, and our Statistical Director, Soyoung Kim, PhD.
-Dr. Kim presented information on the use of dynamic landmark analyses at our working committee meeting in February 2019 during the TCT Meetings.
+Dr. Kim presented information on the use of dynamic landmark analyses at our working committee meeting in February 2019 during the TCT Meetings of ASTCT and CIBMTR.
 This technique allows for improved examination of the interactions of infections on other time-dependent outcomes, such as GVHD.
-Watch for her upcoming manuscript as well as a presentation in the Statistical Concurrent: Novel Advancements in Design and Statistical Analysis of TCT Studies at the 2020 TCT Meetings, better detailing this method and its application to our infection studies!
+Watch for her upcoming manuscript as well as a presentation in the Statistical Concurrent: Novel Advancements in Design and Statistical Analysis of TCT Studies at the 2020 TCT Meetings of ASTCT and CIBMTR, better detailing this method and its application to our infection studies!

 Despite the aforementioned challenges, our committee has been quite productive.
 In the past year, investigators have published 5 manuscripts of study results, including: